11 Men Arrested in Sting Operation Targeting Human Trafficking through Prostitution in Dubuque

 The Dubuque County Treasurer Randy Wedewer was one of the 11 men arrested during the Dubuque Police, Dubuque County Sheriff, and Iowa State Patrol joint operation.

-Court documents state that the operation consisted of undercover agents posting advertisements on social media sites offering sexual services for money and providing a location to the individuals that answered the advertisements.
+Court documents state that the operation consisted of undercover agents posting advertisements on sites offering sexual services for money and providing a location to the individuals that answered the advertisements.

 Reports also indicate that at least one of the men was also charged with possession of drugs.